 Funeral potatoes use southern style hash browns, otherwise known as the tasty little cubes of potatoes instead of shredded.

-Add all of the rest of the cheesy potato ingredients to a mixing bowl:
+Step 2: Add all of the rest of the cornflake potato ingredients to a mixing bowl:

 - thawed southern style hash browns